-More and more, both young and old are seeking to diversify retirement funds into nontraditional assets.
-It’s natural then, that many savvy investors are looking to cryptocurrency.
-With a potential for tremendous appreciation, it can make sense to invest in cryptocurrency through an IRA so that those gains will escape taxation.
+With a potential for tremendous appreciation, it can make sense to invest in cryptocurrency through an IRA so that future gains will escape taxation.

-Important: This article is provided is for educational purposes only.
-Readers should consult with a tax professional, and are solely responsible for their own due diligence not only with regard to tax issues, but also in making investment decisions and choosing a custodian and exchange.
+Disclaimer: This article is provided is for educational purposes only.
+Readers should consult with a tax professional and are solely responsible for their own due diligence not only with regard to tax issues, but also in making investment decisions and choosing a custodian and exchange.